Andrew-Jones657/andrew-jones657.github.io/Site_Selection.md

 <figcaption> Figure 7.
 Current Fire Service in Warren County</figcaption>
 </figure> <br>

 <p> After finishing the workflow for the site selection analysis, the final candidate sites are presented in Figure 8 below.
 The candidate land parcels are weighed on an unclassified color scheme, with darker blue sites being more desirable.
-Most of the candidate parcels are in clusters along well-connected roadways.
 The highest scoring candidate sites were in suburban areas north of Bowling Green along Highway 526 and Highway 957.
 The second highest weighted cluster of candidate sites were south of Bowling Green in new suburban areas.
-While there were many other candidate sites, they did not weigh as highly as the two aforementioned clusters, mainly due to a lower population.
-Creating a new professional fire station in either of these clusters would greatly improve the current fire service, so it is best to select one site north of Bowling Green and one site south of Bowling Green -- the two best sites are highlighted with an orange boundary. </p> <br>
+Creating a new professional fire station in either of these clusters would greatly improve the current fire service, so it is best to select one site north of Bowling Green and one site south of Bowling Green -- the two best sites are highlighted with an orange boundary.
+While there were many other candidate sites, they did not weigh as highly as the two aforementioned clusters, mainly due to  lower populations. </p> <br>

 <figure>
 <img class="myImages" src="https://i.imgur.com/mPZVjOY.jpeg" alt="Candidate Sites for New Fire Stations in Warren County" style="width:100%;max-width:625px">